Find an Emergency Vet in Sydney — Open 24/7 Including Public Holidays

 If your pet requires ongoing care, we’ll schedule post-treatment consultations to ensure their full recovery.

-Our 24/7 emergency vet clinic is open daily, including public holidays, so your pet gets immediate care when it matters most.
-Located in a convenient Sydney location, it is easily accessible for pet owners who need urgent veterinary assistance.
+Our hospitals are open daily, including some public holidays, so your pet gets immediate care when it matters most.
+Located in a convenient Sydney locations (Wolli Creek, Green Square and Rhodes), it is easily accessible for pet owners who need urgent veterinary assistance.

 Bayside Vets specialises in handling critical and life-threatening conditions, from sudden illnesses to severe injuries.
-Our team provides comprehensive emergency care under one roof, equipped with state-of-the-art diagnostic and treatment facilities, including advanced imaging, intensive care units, and on-site surgical suites.
+Our team provides comprehensive emergency care under one roof, equipped with state-of-the-art diagnostic and treatment facilities, including imaging, internal medicine specialist, blood service, and on-site surgical suites.

 Beyond our expertise, we pride ourselves on delivering compassionate care and treating every pet as our own.
 Explore our full range of veterinary services to see how we can help your pet at every stage of their health journey.